 The Institute for Academic Development at the University of Edinburgh offers study skills workshops, self-study learning resources, and advice to help you succeed in your studies.
 Here are some particularly useful resources for taught postgraduate students.

 It is expected that each student will submit two minor reviews that critically evaluate a single research paper or seminar presentation during the first half of the semester.
 During the latter half of the semester, students will produce a substantial review of a research area, which will be marked and contribute 100% to your overall mark for the IRR course.
+Your report should not exceed 10 pages (excluding the cover sheet) and you are advised to use this LaTeX template.

 |Draft IRR submission||10am on Monday, December 3, 2018|